-International Recommendations (OIML R), which are model regulations that establish the metrological characteristics required of certain measuring instruments and which specify methods and equipment for checking their conformity; the OIML Member States shall implement these Recommendations to the greatest possible extent;

-International Documents (OIML D), which are informative in nature and intended to improve the work of the metrological services;

-International Basic Publications (OIML B), which define the operating rules of the various OIML structures and systems;
+- International Recommendations (OIML R), which are model regulations that establish the metrological characteristics required of certain measuring instruments and which specify methods and equipment for checking their conformity.
+OIML Member States shall implement these Recommendations to the greatest possible extent; - International Documents (OIML D), which are informative in nature and which are intended to harmonize and improve work in the field of legal metrology; - International Guides (OIML G), which are also informative in nature and which are intended to give guidelines for the application of certain requirements to legal metrology; and - International Basic Publications (OIML B), which define the operating rules of the various OIML structures and systems.